trow-land/Computer-Vision-Projects/README.md

 This repository serrves as a collection of computer vision projects that I have completed while expanding my knowledge and experience in the field.
 This repository showcases my ability to work on different computer vision tasks, with a focus on agriculture and recycling/litter detection as they are my main interests.
 I will be adding more projects to this repository as I complete them alongside my current MSc studies in Robotics and as time permits.
 For information regarding my MSc dissertation project, ["3D Vision Towards the Robotic Harvest of Shiitake Mushrooms"](https://github.com/trow-land/MSc-Dissertation-Shiitake-Harvest), see that repository.

+## Machine Learning
-The majority of my experience has been computer vision related but for more machine learning related projects see [Machine Learning](https://github.com/trow-land/Machine-Learning/tree/main)
+I have recently put more effort into diversifying my portfolio, project related to other aspects of machine learning such as NLP see [Machine Learning](https://github.com/trow-land/Machine-Learning/tree/main)

 ## Table of Contents